Zahtec/typefile/README.md

 ## ⚙ Spec
 TypeFile is case-sensitive.
+TypeFile must always end in `.tf`.
-A `.tf` or `.typefile` file must be valid UTF-8 encoded Unicode document.
+TypeFile must be encoded in the UTF-8 format.

 ## 📕 Docs